sdfhsot/furuikeya.github.io/_posts/2018-01-01-jekyll-true-minimal-theme.md

 ---
 layout: post
-title:  "Jekyll true minimal theme"
+title:  "this is a new article"
 date:   2018-01-01 23:22:40 +0300
 ---